AdaptiveResonance/MC.exe_Majestic_Update_Project/Main-Release/Readme.txt

 Community AI update project for the MC.exe program which was no longer officially supported.
-This overhaul update focuses primarily on optimizing the AI and other mathematical values to be MUCH more reliable and self sufficient.
+This overhaul update focuses primarily on optimizing the AI and other mathematical values to be MUCH more reliable and self-sufficient.
 The community AI update Project is run by myself. https://github.com/AdaptiveResonance/MC.exe_Majestic_Update_Project https://www.moddb.com/mods/mcexe-majestic-update-project

+Run official MCUpdater
 Install necessary language packs
-Run official MCUpdater
-Copy/Download DATA folder from community update into MC.exe main directory Replace any contents of MC.exe DATA folder with that of this community update
+Copy/Download the DATA folder from the community update into MC.exe main directory (ex.
+C:\Program Files (x86)\Medieval Conquest\DATA)
+Replace any contents of the MC.exe DATA folder with that of this community update

-Initially on game release, the flee value was lower than that of a finishing hit.
+Initially, on release, the flee value was lower than that of a finishing hit.
-Resulting in the flee mechanic not working and AI running to there doom, while Regen Was never implemented for the player.
+Resulting in the flee mechanic not working and AI running to their doom, while Regen Was never implemented for the player.
 Worry no more!!